mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 Ancients Bases Roll 1D to determine the destination.

 **4.** The Traveller materialises in utter darkness.
-They cannot tell but this Ancients base was flooded hundreds of thousands of years ago; their psionic avatar is four kilometres below the surface.
+They cannot tell but this Ancients base was flooded hundreds of thousands of years ago; their psionic avatar is four kilometers below the surface.

 **5.** The Traveller finds themselves floating in deep space.
 Looking around, there is nothing except a free-floating teleportation portal.
 It is impossible to determine scale without a point of reference but the Traveller gets the impression that the portal is much, much larger than the ones on the ship.